 I mean, on and on it goes.

-You know, let me then focus on where the media is on here because it's so declarative, and then it says, Well, it was very interesting because both Rod Rosenstein, the Office of Legal Counsel, um joining the attorney general on the issue of obstruction that Mueller left to them, and had he had the evidence.
+And then it says, well, it was very interesting because both Rod Rosenstein, the Office of Legal Counsel, joining the Attorney General on the issue of obstruction that Mueller left to them and had he had the evidence.

-We know the president vented, we know the president was angry.
+We know the president was angry.

 We publicly called it a witch hunt.

-He was not shy about expressing that.
+And Rosenstein and Jeff Sessions, he was not shy about expressing that.

-We know they talked about invoking the 25th amendment, but they didn't do those things.
+We know they talked about invoking the 25th Amendment, but they didn't do those things.

 So those are words versus actions.